jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 ### Q20: GKS-EDA: SCF fail
-Why does the GKS-EDA jobs fail even if I used the utility frag_guess_wfn to generate GAMESS .inp file?
+Why does the GKS-EDA jobs fail even if I used the utility `frag_guess_wfn` to generate GAMESS .inp file?

-A20: Try to modify 'DIIS=.F.
-SOSCF=.T.' to 'DIIS=.T.
-SOSCF=.F.' in the .inp file, and re-submit the job (remember to remove temporary files before re-submitting).
+A20: Try to modify `DIIS=.F.
+SOSCF=.T.` to `DIIS=.T.
+SOSCF=.F.` in the .inp file, and re-submit the job (remember to remove temporary files before re-submitting).

 ### Q21: my computation so slow!